XML Press on Twitter

 A DITA Adventure: A Linux Diversion

 Part Two in the continuing saga of installing and using the DITA Open Toolkit.
 Part One (check it out first if you haven’t, yet) followed the initial download and installation of the DITA Open Toolkit, version 1.4.
-With a few minor caveats, that worked just fine, so I decided to try the same thing on [...]
+With a few minor caveats, that worked just fine, so I decided to try the same thing […]

 DITA Information Needs Survey